-The Company has reclassified a boring machine in Germany to assets held for sale during the year ended December 31, 2014.
+The Company reclassified a boring machine in Germany to assets held for sale during the year ended December 31, 2014.
 This is a piece of the equipment that had previously been used in the furnace production process.
-The asset is carried at fair value less cost of disposal of \$629 as of December 31, 2014 and is expected to be sold within one year.
+The asset was carried at fair value less cost of disposal of \$629 as of December 31, 2014.
+The equipment was sold in 2015.